Foundations of regular variation on topological spaces: Modulus

-\begin{lemma} Assume that a completely Hausdorff topological space $\XX$ is equipped with a continuous scaling and $\modulus$ is a continuous modulus.
+\begin{lemma} Assume that $\XX$ is a completely Hausdorff topological space equipped with a continuous scaling and that $\modulus$ is a continuous modulus.
 Then, for each open set $G$ and each $x\in G$ with $\modulus(x)\in(0,\infty)$, there exist a functionally open set $U$ and $0<t<s$ such that